tytydraco/yessleep/out/I_Work_at_a_Dog_Shelter_with_Strange_Rules_It_Calls_to_the_Broken.md

 So I ran, unfortunately couldn't find the entrance, but went for the second best at least.
 I went to the break room.
 I needed my phone so I could call Dario and tell him to come help me since fucking Jessica left me alone with a cannibal dog.

 I fumbled across the table, trying to find it, but it was empty until I touched something strange.
 Then it dawned on me that it was a computer.
 There wasn't one in the break room.
 Where the fuck did I ended up?
-It was probably the main office, well, it should've been a landline there, but I didn't know Dario's number by heart so I still needed my phone.
+It was probably the main office, well, at least it should've been a landline there, but I didn't know Dario's number by heart so I still needed my phone.
 I stumbled to the door, heart still pounding when I heard it.

 There was no barking, so it really stood out, a dragging wet sound and nails scraping against the floor.
 It was coming close.
 Probably Jerry carrying Rocky's corpse, as far as I knew, he was the only one capable of killing and was right next to him.